rolspace/blazor-football-scoreboard/README.md

 ## How to run locally

 In order to run the system, it is important to keep in mind the following details:
-1. The HTTP API must be started first, as it provides the game data and statistics.
+1. The HTTP API must be launched first, as it provides the game data and statistics.
-2. The Blazor UI should be started second, it will load the current game data and receive "real-time" updates and stats via the HTTP API and SignalR Hub.
+2. The Blazor UI should be launched second, it will load the current game data and receive "real-time" updates and stats via the HTTP API and SignalR Hub.
-3. The Web Worker should be started third, it will begin the process of simulating the games.
+3. The Web Worker should be launched third, it will begin the process of simulating the games.

 > [!IMPORTANT]
 > The HTTP API and Web Worker use a configuration value to set the week in the season schedule.